BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

 It is quite common to have dedicated hardware to run bitcoin [node software]({{ '/guide/getting-started/software/#nodes' | relative_url }}).
 This ensures your node stays in sync with the network and is regularly verifying the network rules, increasing bitcoin’s security.
-Some node software also comes packaged with other third-party applications which may benefit from dedicated hardware and more regular uptime.
+Some node software also comes packaged with other third-party applications, which may benefit from dedicated hardware and more regular uptime.

 Lightning node software can be run on a smartphone.
 Though, this often comes with trusting a third-party for certain node functions such as payment path construction.
 For this reason, dedicated hardware Lightning nodes may be a better option for those who do not want a trust-minimized setup.